ujjwalguptaofficial/osnft-doc/docs/nftomics/burn.md

 Burning means destroying the NFT.

-The NFT can be burned only by 100 % ownership.
-Partial owner or creator who are not owner can not burn the NFT.
+The NFT can be burned by the nft holder which will destroy the nft and return the value of the nft to holder.

-> Once the NFT is burn - Creators can recreate the NFT.
+**Note:-** It is recommended to not burn the nft instead sell it to someone as price of the nft mint will be always greater than value of the nft - so its better for someone minting to buy the nft at lesser cost from any holder.